haack/tanks/README.md

 # tanks

 This is an educational programming game.
-You some code for your remote controlled tank and hit "Run"!
+You write some code for your remote controlled tank and hit "Run"!

 ![Pew pew pew](https://i.gyazo.com/7a11abe1fd41402aa2ceb3d2f87ef6b4.gif)